VP, Commercial & Latin America Beverages IT Dr Pepper Snapple Group

 SVP, Global Technology & Innovation CBRE

-Chris Garrick is VP with CBRE, the world’s largest commercial real estate services and investment firm.
+Chris Garrick is SVP with CBRE, the world’s largest commercial real estate services and investment firm.
 He leads the global IT strategy, enterprise architecture and innovation practices, and is the co-founder of CBRE Labs.
 Garrick has more than 20 years of operational and consulting experience and has helped companies enable their strategic capabilities with technology.
 Garrick is a leader in understanding how technology trends shape the enterprise.
 He is an expert on topics such as innovation, strategy realization and value management.
 Prior to his current role, Garrick was a lead consultant with Booz & Company, where he was aligned with consumer, media and digital practice.

 Garrick studied electrical engineering at the University of Massachusetts and earned an MBA at Southern Methodist University where he graduated with distinction.